renaschweizer/congen-gatk/README.md

 	-O raw_genotypes_HC/${SAMPLE_ID}.raw.snps.indels.g.vcf
 	done
 ```
 Don't be alarmed if you get some warnings output to the screen.
 There was a known bug with this version of GATK that has since then been fixed!
+This will take a few miutes to run.

 We should now have a GVCF file for each individual.
 We can take a look at the files, but don't be alarmed if they say there are no genotypes yet!
 We'll do that soon.
 The GVCF mode and GVCF files can be read about in more detail here: https://software.broadinstitute.org/gatk/documentation/article.php?id=4017